indieprotocol/whitepaper/cover.md

 \vspace{5mm}

 {\centering{}Indie is a blockchain protocol that supports community building and content publishing with cryptocurrency rewards.
 It combines concepts from Steem/Hive social medias with lessons learned from building decentralized applications and their communities.
 An important key to inspiring participation in any community, currency or free market economy is a fair accounting system that consistently reflects each person's contribution.
-Indie protocol is the first to attempt to accurately and transparently reward an unbounded number of individuals who publish \textit{content}, without requiring paywalls or advertizing models, and shifting the source of monetization from the audience, and to the business chain that extracts economic value from the content.}
+Indie protocol is the first to attempt to accurately and transparently reward an unbounded number of individuals who publish \textit{content}, without requiring paywalls or advertizing models, and shifting the source of monetization from the audience, and to the business chain that extracts economic value from the \textit{content}.}

 \end{minipage}
 \vspace{\stretch{3}}